johnsandtaylor/wp-prevent-cache-poison/readme.txt

 **What it does:**

-* Strips method override headers from REST API requests
+* Strips method override headers from REST API requests (runs early, before other plugins)
+* Blocks `_method` parameter-based overrides (used by some frameworks)
 * Adds Vary headers to prevent cache key collisions
 * Adds cache control headers for unauthenticated REST requests
 * Logs blocked attempts when WP_DEBUG is enabled